 Harlequin Historical #63

 In Patricia Potter’s The Silver Link, Antonia and Tristan are from two different worlds.
-Nevertheless, their forbidden love unites them in a link that can never be severed.
+Nevertheless, their forbidden love unites them.
+They share a link that never can be severed.

-This was one of my first Harlequin Historicals, a romantic tale of two people from different worlds whose lives are entwined through love.
+This was one of my first Harlequin Historicals.
+It was a romantic tale of two people from different societies whose lives are entwined through love.
 I enjoyed how Tris and Tonia would always find times to meet in secret.
-Secret love at its best here.
+Forbidden love is at its best here.

-If you’re interested in a love story with some action, or like reading about the Mexican-American War era, this is a great read.
+If you’re interested in a love story with some action, or like reading about the Mexican-American War era, The Silver Link is a great book.